nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 #### Command Panel

 ##### Step
-Step through each executing job, pausing before proceeding to the next.
+Step through each executing job, pausing before proceeding to the next

 ##### Start
-Starts the simulation.
+Starts the simulation

 ##### Freeze
 Freezes the simulation